monsoonmaelstrom/book2/book2.md

 “The votes are two in favor of removing General Iverson, two against removing General Iverson, and one abstention.”
 Commander Selby casts a clearly annoyed look at Commander Soto.
 “Meaning as Commander of the War College of the Army of the Allied Polities, I cast the deciding vote.
 I also see the conflict that allowing General Iverson to maintain his position as the Commander of the Army of the Allied Polities presents.
 I vote with Avonare and Firgasu.
 General Iverson should be removed from his position, and we will begin the search for a new Commander.”

 All hell breaks loose.
-I grab Amelia’s arm and shove our way through the door into the hallway, beating the sea of people that will soon spill into it, and pull her toward Commander Selby’s office.
+I grab Amelia’s arm and shove our way through the door into the hallway, beating the sea of people who will soon spill into it, and pull her toward Commander Selby’s office.
 I let us in as soon as we get there.
 Since everyone else is still in the press of people in the main gallery, there’s no one to see me do so, or raise any objections.

 “What are we doing here?”
 Amelia whispers once I’ve shut the office door.